 What fire alarm do I need?

-This a common question that I and my colleagues have from our customers;
+It’s a common question that I and my colleagues hear quite often;

 [Customer]“I have been told that I need to have a fire alarm, what do I have to do to comply with the law”